 ATM’s are widely available for you to draw local currency using your Visa or Mastercard credit/debit card except in a few countries in west and north Africa where it is recommended you have US Dollars available for exchange.

 To keep your money/credit cards/ipod/camera/laptop safe we recommend you purchase a ‘Pacsafe Travelsafe’ product.
 They offer various size portable anti-theft bags that can be attached to the vehicle when travelling and also attached to the toilet/bed/closet in your hotel room when off the vehicle.

 Below is general information and recommendations regarding visas and passports.
 Visas are ultimately your own responsibility to obtain and visa requirements may vary according to your nationality and place of application, so use the information below as a guide only.
 Madventure is in no way responsible for obtaining your visas or passports.

-We recommend you obtain the following visas in your passport before departure – Mauritania, Ghana and Nigeria.
+We recommend you obtain the following visas in your passport before departure – Guinea, Ghana and Nigeria.